Persona 2: Eternal Punishment: Reception

 During its first week of release in Japan, Eternal Punishment reached the top of Japanese sales charts, selling 106,563 copies.
 The following week, the game was still in the top five, selling a further 16,333 and bringing sales to 122,896.
 By the end of the year, it ranked at #60 in Japan's best-selling titles of the year, with final sales totaling 200,103 units.
 The PSP remake debuted at #3 in Japanese sales charts, selling 24,547 copies.
 The following week, it sold a further 4,885, but had dropped to #20.
 By October 2012, as stated in Index Holding's announced sales data, the game had sold just 60,000 copies, putting it well behind other Atlus titles such as Etrian Odyssey IV: Legends of the Titan for the Nintendo 3DS and Persona 4 Golden for the Vita.

 Famitsu praised the improvements made to the gameplay over Innocent Sin, calling the experience "thrilling" and citing the story as generally enjoyable.
 One comment was that the game's aesthetics did not deviate much from those of Innocent Sin.
 The magazine's later review of the remake was also fairly positive, finding the atmosphere somber and the battles entertaining, stating that the reviewers appreciated being able to play both parts of Persona 2 on PSP.
 IGN's David Smith, while noting the game's slower pace than other contemporary RPGs, he generally enjoyed the plot's mature themes and the Rumor and Persona systems.
 Summing up, he said: "Its unique visual style, its unusual characters, and its absorbing gameplay systems make it a game to kill plenty of hours with this winter."

 RPGFan's Ken Chu, despite finding the camera's movement speed awkward and disliking some aspects of the graphics, found the characters "reasonably strong" and generally praised the gameplay.
 He rounded off the review by saying that, because of its difficulty, it may put off more casual RPG players, but that other players "[were] strongly recommended to check it out."
-GameSpot's Jeff Gerstmann generally shared these points of praise with other reviewers, despite finding some aspects of gameplay potentially unbalanced and the graphics unappealing, said that "if [players] can manage to get over these flaws, you'll find an RPG that dares to be different, but not at the sake of an interesting story and exciting gameplay."
+GameSpots Jeff Gerstmann generally shared these points of praise with other reviewers, despite finding some aspects of gameplay potentially unbalanced and the graphics unappealing, said that "if [players] can manage to get over these flaws, you'll find an RPG that dares to be different, but not at the sake of an interesting story and exciting gameplay."
 A common point of praise with reviewers was the improved localization when compared to that of Persona, although opinions on the voice acting varied and faults in the grammar were mentioned.

 Jeff Lundrigan of Next Generation stated, "It ain't flashy, but this is as thought-provoking, deep, and engrossing an RPG as you'll find."
 It was a runner-up for GameSpot's annual "Best Role-Playing Game" award among console games, losing to Chrono Cross.